tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 > Connect to the SqlServerDw VM following the steps provided in Task 5 of the [Before the hand-on lab](./Before%20the%20lab.md) exercises.

-1. On the SqlServerDw VM, open a web browser and navigate to the [SQL Server 2017 Developer edition download](https://www.microsoft.com/sql-server/sql-server-downloads) page, then select the **Download now** link under Developer in the free specialized edition section.
+1. On the SqlServerDw VM, open a web browser and navigate to the [SQL Server 2017 Developer edition download](https://www.microsoft.com/sql-server/sql-server-downloads) page, then select the **Download now** link under Developer in the free specialized edition section

     ![The Download now link is highlighted under Developer edition at https://www.microsoft.com/sql-server/sql-server-downloads.](media/sql-server-2017-developer-edition-download.png "Download SQL Server 2017 Developer Edition")

-2. Run the downloaded installer.
+2. Run the downloaded installer

-3. In the install dialog, select **Custom** as the installation type on the first screen.
+3. In the install dialog, select **Custom** as the installation type on the first screen

     ![In the installation dialog box, Custom is selected and highlighted under Select an installation type.](./media/sql-server-2017-install-type.png "Select Custom")

-4. On the next screen, leave the Media Location set to the default value, and select **Install**.
+4. On the next screen, leave the Media Location set to the default value, and select **Install**

     ![The default value (C:\\SQLServer2017Media) is listed under Media Location, and Install is highlighted at the bottom.](./media/sql-server-2017-install-location.png "Install with the default value")